sallemiahmed/SmartBiz/AI_MEMORY.md

 ## 1. Project Overview

 **SmartBiz Manager** is a single-page application (SPA) designed as a comprehensive ERP (Enterprise Resource Planning) system.
-It targets small to medium businesses requiring integrated management of CRM, Inventory, Sales, Purchasing, Services, and Finance.
+It targets small to medium businesses requiring integrated management of CRM, Inventory, Sales, Purchasing, Services, Finance, and Fleet.

 **Key Characteristics:**
 *   **Architecture:** Client-side Monolith.
 Currently operates without a backend API; data is managed in React Context (`AppContext`) and initialized with mock data.